chrisco23/21deltaengineers.com/wp-content/plugins/independent-analytics/readme.txt

 6. See the device types, browsers, and OSes your visitors are using

 == Changelog ==

+= 2.5.1 - May 23rd 2024 =

+* **Fix:** Timezone comparisons were causing warnings in the logs

+= 2.5.0 - May 21st, 2024 =

+**Feature:** Form tracking added to Independent Analytics Pro!
+**Feature:** Quick Stats can now be toggled on/off and saved **Feature:** Added option to change the date range in the view counter shortcode **Feature:** Added the Views column to custom post type menus too **Update:** Recognizing more WC order statuses as complete, such as “shipped” and “delivered” **Update:** Integrated with SearchIQ plugin to recognize its search queries **Update:** Changelog menu now says “New” in its notification instead of using a number **Update:** Unminified copies of all JS files are included to comply with OSS guidelines **Update:** Updated Freemius SDK to version 2.7.2 **Fix:** Resolved conflict with the WP Activity Log plugin **Fix:** UI fixes for filters and save button
+**Fix:** Sorting the Views column in the Posts menu wasn’t working **Fix:** Renamed some elements to prevent conflicts with plugins loading Bootstrap.css **Fix:** Wildcards are recognized when checking if the current IP is blocked **Fix:** Timezone issue with Beirut could cause data to go missing from the chart **Fix:** Prevent error upon installation for sites with long DB prefixes

 = 2.4.3 - April 25th, 2024 =